Fujifilm X-H2S Review

 Conclusion

-Both are strong hybrid entries with one aimed at speed and one aimed at photographers looking for more resolution.
-The two cameras have identical styling and the X-H2S certainly feels rugged.
+Both are strong hybrid entries, with one focused on speed and the other on photographers seeking higher resolution.
+The two cameras have identical styling, and the X-H2S certainly feels rugged.
 Both cameras are expandable with grips and take the faster CFexpress cards.

-I had a few ergonomic quibbles with the X-H2S but it doesn’t take away from the fact that this is an excellent camera.
-I strongly encourage you to either rent it or get hands-on in your favorite photography store to see if the styling appeals to you and to see how it fits your grip.
+I had a few ergonomic quibbles with the X-H2S, but it doesn’t take away from the fact that this is an excellent camera.
+I strongly encourage you to either rent it or try it out in your favorite photography store to see if the styling appeals to you and how it fits your grip.

-Next, comes the decision if the X-H2S or X-H2 is the better camera for your workflow or upcoming photographic projects.
+Next comes the decision whether the X-H2S or X-H2 is the better camera for your workflow or upcoming photographic projects.

 Update: